chmeee/twitter-fusefs/README.md

 * `README`: when 'read' will output some info about twitter-fusefs
 * `replies`: when 'read' will output your replies
 * `timeline`: when 'read' will output your timeline (with your friends)
-* `updates`: when 'read' will output your tweets, when 'written to` will create a new tweet with the msg
+* `updates`: when 'read' will output your tweets, when 'written to' will create a new tweet with the msg

 ### Directories
 * `followers/`: has a list of files, each with a follower's nick